Welcome to The Lukeion Project

 All of our courses meet once a week except during the summer when our workshops meet four consecutive days.

-Registration for the 2014-2015 academic year opens March 1.
-We are pleased to provide recent recording samples and answer any questions about upcoming classes for you while you consider joining us in the coming school year.
+We are pleased to provide recent recording samples while you consider joining us in the coming school year.
+Just contact us.
 We want you to make a confident decision to enroll in any course at The Lukeion Project.

 Semester courses are generally high school level and college preparatory with the exception of Witty Wordsmith and Barbarian Diagrammarian courses which are designed to prepare students for beginning language studies.